nreinken/grammatik_der_handschriften/scripts/ReadMe.md

 - ***doubleConsonants.R*** --- checks if the parts of double consonants have the same shape or a different one
 - ***eFormFunction.R*** --- checks if the e shapes correlate with certain e functions
 - ***lettershapeDiphthongs.R*** --- checks if the letters have a different shape if they occur as second part of a diphthong
-- ***lettershapesPerson*** --- calculates the amount of shapes each individual text contains for each letter
 - ***lettershapesPhon.R*** --- checks wether the letter shapes correlate with the phoneme class of the corresponding phoneme
 - ***reducedEMorpho.R*** --- checks if the reduced e occurs more often in inflexion affixes
 - ***rightLeftEdge.R*** --- checks if the right edge of a word has striking letter forms and checks if the first and last letter are more frequently joined to the next or previous letter
+- ***shapesByPersonAndLetter.R*** --- calculates the amount of letter shapes each individual text contains for each letter